HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Action Steps Supportive Resources

-Flag client’s medical file and/or EHR to indicate adolescent client is eligible to begin HPV vaccine and review client’s immunization record prior to visit.
+Flag adolescent client’s medical file and/or electronic health record (EHR) to indicate eligibility to begin HPV vaccine.
+Review client’s immunization record prior to visit.

 Ask new clients for previous immunization records and update their medical file/EHR accordingly.